 I glimpsed the massive doors of the dry dock from my position on the still-climbing pass road but, to be honest, my attention was more taken by what lay ahead.
 The road had snaked its way across the mouth of the Coire nan Arr and now rounded a tight bend to stare up the Coire na Bà.

-The road was already at 250 m but that still meant I had only climbed 40% of the height.
-The road kept climbing, gaining another 125 m before reaching the end of a corrie in a corrie, where the floor rose up to re-join the road, which had been clinging to the side.
-I had now entered the pass proper — the Bealach na Bà (‘pass of the cattle’) — where the road would soon reach the mountain wall at the end and be forced to zig-zag-steeply up it.
+I was now entering the pass proper — the Bealach na Bà (‘pass of the cattle’) — where the road would soon reach the mountain wall at the end and be forced to zig-zag-steeply up it.

 Ascending the Wall